-A few months ago, I presented a massive list of free SEO tools that can help you accomplish various SEO tasks (e.g., backlink investigation, keyword research, etc.).
+In a previous post, I presented a massive list of free SEO tools that can help you accomplish various SEO tasks (e.g., backlink investigation, keyword research, etc.).
 I received a lot of positive feedback about that list, but people consistently requested more SEO analysis tools.

 Since I’m a man of the people, this post is completely dedicated to SEO analysis tools.
-For each tool, I’ve provided a brief overview of its functionality, and I’ve also included helpful screenshots and videos along the way.
+For each tool, I’ve provided a brief overview of its functionality, and I’ve also included helpful screenshots along the way.
 After you finish this post, your SEO analysis toolbox should be overflowing with goodness!

 Now, let’s get started…